Carreau/ipython-wiki/IPEP-28:-Interleaving-Widgets-and-Output.md

 <tr><td> Implementation </td><td> n/a </td></tr>
 </table>

-# Unification of Widgets and Output

 # Main goals

 * Ability to interleave widgets and output.
-* Multiple outputs that are addressible (display/print/clear_output) from Python and can be put into widget hierarchies.
+* Multiple outputs that are addressable (display/print/clear_output) from Python and can be put into widget hierarchies.
 * Kernel authors shouldn't have to implement the comm/widget stuff to get output to work.
-* No additional coupling of the frontend to the kernel that we already have (through widgets)
+* No additional coupling of the front-end to the kernel that we already have (through widgets)

 ## Notebook UI